-- Stage 1 is characterized by crampy local muscle pain, swelling, and low-grade fever. - Stage 2 occurs 10 to 21 days after the initial onset of symptoms and is characterized by fever, exquisite muscle tenderness, and edema. - Stage 3 is characterized by systemic toxicity.
-The affected muscle is fluctuant.
+- Stage 1 is characterized by crampy local muscle pain, swelling, and low-grade fever. - Stage 2 occurs 10 to 21 days after the initial onset of symptoms and is characterized by fever, exquisite muscle tenderness, and edema. (systemic signs, not just localized pain) - Stage 3 is characterized by systemic toxicity. (the muscle is probably all destroyed) The affected muscle is fluctuant.
 Complications of S. aureus bacteremia such as septic shock, endocarditis, septic emboli, pneumonia, pericarditis, septic arthritis, brain abscess, and acute renal failure can occur